DataDog/hiring-engineers/answers.md

       "autoscale": true
     }
     ```
-1. Created a local Python virtual environment in parent folder of script using pipenv tool and installed datadog package.
-    ```bash
-      pipenv shell
-      pipenv install datadog
-    ```
-1. Looked up and copied JSON file of each graph/widget inside previously made Timeboard.
-Rewrote them as Python dictionaries within a list called _graph_ in Timeboard creation script.
 1. Culled or rearranged any attributes as specified by Timeboard API in the script.
 1. Executed the **[timeboard creation script](create_timeboard.py)** in terminal.
     ```bash